corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/node/management-console/index.md

 * Gracefully stop the node.
 * Kill the node (without draining first).

-It has a front end written in React, and a REST service written in Kotlin, which makes RPC calls to Corda Enterprise.
+It has a front end written in React, and a REST service written in Kotlin, which makes RPC calls to Corda: Enterprise Edition .

 The plug-in consists of two `.jar` files: